mirage/mirage-decks/slides/31c3/content.md

 ----
 ## Xen security

-+ Handle each PCI ID in a separate VM (like Qubes)
++ Each PCI ID can be driven in a separate VM (Qubes)
-+ Shared memory for input/output of ethernet card
++ Hypervisor (with hardware support) separates VMs
++ Inside of VM: network interface is mapped as shared memory
-+ Inter-VM communication
++ Inter-VM communication via shared memory possible

 ----